Vonng/pigsty/docs/v-infra.md

 The special username `default` will run PGWEB with the user who is currently performing the installation (usually administrator).

-A connection string to a database that can be accessed from the environment via PgWeb.
+A connection string to a database that can be accessed from the env via PgWeb.
 For example: `postgres://dbuser_dba:DBUser.DBA@127.0.0.1:5432/meta`